barebox/barebox/Documentation/user/remote-control.rst

   bbremote --port /dev/ttyUSB0 run "ls"

-Additionally files can be transferred from/to barebox and a regular console offers interactive access to barebox on flawy serial connections.
+Additionally files can be transferred from/to barebox and a regular console offers interactive access to barebox on flaky serial connections.

 In addition to the bbremote tool provided with barebox, other third